OlivierDevMaster/prokid-preview/docs/appointment-reminders-test-results.md

 ## Conclusion

-The system infrastructure is correctly set up:
+The system infrastructure is correctly set up, but there's a **critical performance issue**:
-- Database tables and functions are working
-- Cron jobs are scheduled
-- Edge Functions are registered

-However, **no reminders are being queued**, which suggests either:
-1. The test data doesn't have any occurrences in the 23-25 hour window
-2. There's an issue with the RRULE expansion logic in the Edge Function
-3. The Edge Function is not successfully inserting data into the queue

-**Recommendation**: Create a test mission with a known occurrence in the reminder window to verify the end-to-end flow.
+**Problem**: The Edge Function is trying to process 124 missions in a single request, causing CPU time limit timeouts.
+This prevents reminders from being queued.

+**Solution**: Implement batch processing to handle missions in smaller chunks (10-20 at a time).

+**Status**: System is functional but needs optimization for production use with large numbers of missions.